IntelLabs/nlp-architect/doc/source/overview.rst

 Overview
 ########

-The Intel AI NLP Architect is a repository for models exploring the state of the art deep learning techniques for natural language processing and natural language understanding.
+NLP Architect is a repository for models exploring the state of the art deep learning techniques for natural language processing and natural language understanding.
 It is intended to be a space to promote research and collaboration.